China's lending push bypasses cash-starved farm sector

 "We don't have rights to the land.
 We have things in the ground, but banks don't care.
 They just want evidence of ownership for collateral."

-Beijing is aware of the problem; its recently published "number one" planning document listed modernizing farms as a key priority for 2015, including plans to encourage private investment and cheaper financing.
+Beijing is aware of the problem; its recently published "number one" planning document listed modernising farms as a key priority for 2015, including plans to encourage private investment and cheaper financing.
+[ID:nL4N0VB0BD]

 But lenders are steering clear.